Last updated

 Error codes

-The following table summarises the new error codes for the derivedprices endpoint.
+The following table summarizes the error codes for the derivedprices endpoint:

-LEADING_OCCUPANCY_SHOULD_BE_POSITIVE_NUMBERLeading occupancy should be a positive number.You are setting leading occupancy with a negative integer.
+LEADING_OCCUPANCY_SHOULD_BE_POSITIVE_NUMBERLeading occupancy should be a positive number.You are setting leading occupancy with a negative integer or zero.
 Specify a positive integer for the leading_occupancy attribute which does not exceed the number of maximum adult occupancy MaxAdultOccupancy or max_adults in the room.
 For more information on how to set the maximum adult occupancy in a room, see Managing room types and Managing units.

 OCCUPANCY_ADJUSTMENT_TOO_LOWAdjustment amount cannot go lower than -100%.Specify a value equal to or higher than -100% for the percentage attribute.
 For example, -100%, -50%, 25%.